GIXLabs/SAndC/Lab7/README.md

    `hr = 60 / t`

 1. ✏️ Write down the heart rate for each member of your group.
 1. Do some exercises, such as jumping jacks.
-Then take measurement again and estimate your heart rate, by repeating step 4 and 7.
+Then take measurement again and estimate your heart rate.
 You need to be quick as your heart rate may recover to baseline quickly.
 1. ✏️ Write down the heart rate after exercises and compare with the heart rate before exercises.
 1. ✏️ Verify the result by counting pulses on your wrist ([use this video for reference](https://youtu.be/AHHr8qNU9QY?t=10)).
 It is always important to validate your sensor readings with a known accurate source.